nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

 Configuration options
 =====================

-Check and configure the following configuration options for the sample:
+Check and configure the following Kconfig options for the sample:

 .. _CONFIG_GNSS_SAMPLE_NMEA_ONLY: